Pur3-MAlice/Pom-To-Do-Ro/README.md

 | user      | Foreign Key| User who created the task |
 | name      | String    | Name of the task       |
 | description | String  | Description of the task |

+### Design

+#### Font Choice

+The choice of fonts for a web or mobile app is a crucial design decision that can significantly impact the overall user experience.
+The fonts I decided on needed to align with the app's visual modern identity, readability, and the overall design aesthetics.

+Readability
+- *Archivo:*
+  - Has clarity and readability, featuring well-balanced proportions that contribute to good legibility.
+  - Particularly beneficial for users needing to quickly read details on the page before engaging in other reading-intensive tasks.

+- *Open Sans:*
+  - Designed with legibility in mind, ensuring easy reading on screens.
+  - A versatile and widely recognized font, suitable for various reading skills, especially those with dyslexia.

+Modern Aesthetics
+- *Archivo:*
+  - Has a modern and clean design, conveying a sense of modernism and sophistication.
+  - Stylish yet bold, making it suitable for contemporary app interfaces.

+- *Open Sans:*
+  - Features a neutral and friendly appearance, adapting well to modern design aesthetics.
+  - Versatile in nature, allowing for seamless integration into various interfaces.

+#### Colors

+#### 4x4 Grid

 ## Development